Zero-Shot Self-Supervised Learning for MRI Reconstruction: Introduction

-Our contributions can be summarized as follows: \begin{itemize} \item We propose a zero-shot self-supervised method for learning MRI reconstruction from a single undersampled dataset without any external training database. \item We provide a well-defined methodology for determining stopping criterion to avoid over-fitting in contrast to other single-image training approaches \cite{Ulyanov_2018_CVPR}. \item We synergistically combine the proposed zero-shot self-supervised learning approach with transfer learning (TL) to further reduce computational costs and achieve improved reconstruction quality. \item We apply the proposed zero-shot learning approach to knee and brain MRI datasets, and show its efficacy in removing residual aliasing and banding artifacts compared to supervised database learning. \item We show that the the proposed zero-shot learning in combination with TL may address robustness and generalizability issues of trained supervised models in terms of changes in sampling pattern, acceleration rate, contrast, SNR, and anatomy at inference time. \end{itemize}
+\item We apply the proposed zero-shot learning approach to knee and brain MRI datasets, and show its efficacy in removing residual aliasing and banding artifacts compared to supervised database learning. \item We show our ZS-SSL can be combined with with TL in cases when a database-pretrained model is available to reduce computational costs. \item We show that our zero-shot learning strategies address robustness and generalizability issues of trained supervised models in terms of changes in sampling pattern, acceleration rate, contrast, SNR, and anatomy at inference time.